-In class, we do it all in a single go.
+In class, we do it all in one go.
 We start with cameras on tripods in Manual (M) Mode with ISO as low as we can go, shutter speed at 20 seconds, and aperture at f/16.
 Then we release the shutter and begin painting the subject with our flashlights.
 Then we take more photos — adjusting our exposures, re-arranging the objects, and refining our painting techniques.
 Even tho the cameras are on tripods, we often delay the shutter release or use a remote shutter release to minimize camera shake.
 Also, we often use manual focus since auto-focusing can be funky in a dark room.

 Here are some light-painted photos taken by my students in class, and some photos of them by me as they painted with light, and some of my own light-painted photos.
 Click on any thumbnail image below to see it larger in a slide show.
 To return here, click on the “x” in the upper right of the slide show, or press the ESC key of your keyboard.